The most famous Egyptologists in history and their incredible discoveries

 Jean-Francois Champollion was a French scholar who is best known for deciphering the hieroglyphs on the Rosetta Stone.

-The Rosetta Stone is a stone tablet with inscriptions in three scripts.
-These scripts are Ancient Greek, Demotic script (a form of Egyptian), and hieroglyphs.
+It is a stone tablet with inscriptions in three different written scripts: Ancient Greek, Demotic script (a form of Egyptian), and hieroglyphs.

-Champollion was able to decipher the hieroglyphs on the Rosetta Stone by comparing them to the other two scripts.
+However, Champollion was able to begin the process of deciphering the hieroglyphs on the Rosetta Stone by comparing them to the Greek.

-Once Champollion had deciphered the hieroglyphs, he began to work on translating ancient Egyptian texts.
+Once Champollion had deciphered the hieroglyphs, he then began to work on translating many other ancient Egyptian texts.

 Egyptian heiroglyphs